-From Anna on July 9th, 2008 in Green Remodeling
+From Dean Dowd on July 09, 2008 in Green Remodeling

 “Permaculture is a philosophy of working with, rather than against nature.”
 So says Bill Mollison, one of the creators of permaculture.
 Mr. Mollison, an Australian ecologist and University of Tasmania professor, was inspired to develop this method of living after observing the destruction of nature in the world around him.
 David Holmgren, also an Australian, was a co-founder of the movement; and together they have furthered the concept to the point it has reached today.
 Essentially, permaculture encourages supporting the natural laws of nature.
 When practicing this way of life, you support a sustainable and renewable system instead of one of depletion and destruction.